celeritas-project/vecgeom-test/README.md

 device objects.
 However, code that merely uses CUDA API calls such as `cudaMalloc` does *not* have to be compiled with NVCC.
 Instead, it only has to be linked against the CUDA runtime library and include `cuda_runtime_api.h`.
+The exception to this is VecGeom's code, which compiles differently when run through NVCC.
+(Macro magic puts much of the code in a different namespace.)

 Since NVCC is slower and other compilers' warning/error output is more readable, it's preferable to use NVCC for as little compilation as possible.
 Furthermore, not requiring NVCC lets us play nicer with downstream libraries and front-end apps.
+Host code will not be restricted to the minimum version supported by NVCC (C++14).

+Of course, the standard compilers cannot include any CUDA code containing kernel launches, since those require special parsing by the compiler.
+So kernel launches and `__global__` code must be in a `.cu` file.
+However, the CUDA runtime does define the special `__host__` and `__device__` macros (among others).
+Therefore it is OK for a CUDA file to be included by host code as long as it `#include`s the CUDA API.
+(Note that if such a file is to be included by downstream code, it will also have to propagate the CUDA include directories.)

-Finally, it provides a check against surprise kernel launches.
-For example, trying to compile
+Choosing to compile code with the host compiler rather than NVCC also provides a check against surprise kernel launches.
+For example, the declaration
 ```
 thrust::device_vector<double> dv(10);
 ```
 actually launches a kernel to fill the vector's initial state.
-The code will not compile in a `.cc` file run through the host compiler, but it will silently generate kernel code when run through NVCC.
+The code will not compile in a `.cc` file run through the host compiler, but it will automatically (and silently) generate kernel code when run through NVCC.

-Thus we
+Thus we have the following rules:

-- `.cuh` is for header files that contain device code (require NVCC)
+- `.h` is for C++ code compatible with host compilers.
+It may declare Thrust objects, since thrust type declarations are compatible with the host compiler.
+It can also use host/device keywords if it includes the cuda runtime api or hides the keywords with macros.
 - `.cu` is for `__global__` kernels and functions that launch them
-- `.h` is for code compatible with host compilers, with no decoration.
-It may include thrust objects.
+- `.cuh` is for header files that require compilation by NVCC: contain `__device __`-only code or include CUDA directives without `#include
+  <cuda_runtime_api.h>`.

 # On-device memory management